mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/index.md

 navigationTitle:  Evaluation
 title: Evaluation
 menuWeight: 10
-excerpt: DC/OS evaluation uses local, cloud or on-premise installation methods
+excerpt: DC/OS evaluation uses cloud or on-premise installation methods
 ---

 This page supports both DC/OS OSS (default) and DC/OS Enterprise installation methods.
 You can evaluate the installation of DC/OS cluster based on your requirements.